Your Highness: Box office

 Your Highness opened on April 8, 2011, in 2,772 theaters nationwide and made $9,360,020 in its opening weekend, ranking number six in the domestic box office.
-By the end of its run, the film had grossed $21,596,445 in the United States and Canada and $6,417,288 overseas for a worldwide total of $28,013,733.
+By the end of its run, the film had grossed $21,596,445 in the United States and Canada and $6,417,288 internationally for a worldwide total of $28,013,733.

 Critical reception

 Your Highness received negative reviews from critics.
 On Rotten Tomatoes, the film holds a rating of 27%, based on 182 reviews, with an average rating of 4.27/10.
 The site's critical consensus reads, "Big budgets and costumes in service of scatalogical jokes may seem funny on paper, but in execution this is a highly monotonous romp that registers only occasional laughs."
 On Metacritic, the film has a score of 31 out of 100, based on 33 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert gave the film one star out of four, calling it "juvenile excrescence that feels like the work of 11-year-old boys in love with dungeons, dragons, warrior women, pot, boobs and four-letter words," further stating, "that this is the work of David Gordon Green beggars the imagination."
 Entertainment Weekly gave it a C+, with Natalie Portman favorably reviewed as "fierce and funny as a babe warrior...good with dirty words".
 The L.A.
-Times noted the "even but fun sword-and-sandals sendup...is at its best when it's at its silliest", while the lowbrow humor is "sometimes witless and sometimes winning comedy...begins with grade-school-level graffiti being scrawled across storybook pages and goes up and down from there.
+Times noted that the lowbrow humor is "sometimes witless and sometimes winning comedy...begins with grade-school-level graffiti being scrawled across storybook pages and goes up and down from there.
 Still, the fun can be infectious...a farce within a farce...tawdry tale of the bothered and bewildered Kingdom of Mourne".